solacerace/notes_public/notes_trading_program.md

 # 4. Market is moving fast as option market maker how do you adjust passive open position.

-# 5. How do you implement tick size correction on the prices?
+# 5. How do I implement tick size correction on the prices?

 ```